 Alexander Wodrich founded the audio branding agency why do birds in 2010.
 Located in Berlin they employ 15 people working in music-production, brand consulting, graphic and motion-design.
 Their clients include such brands as Siemens, Hyundai, German Rail or GORE-TEX.
 The agency is considered to be the most creative and awarded sound studio in Germany.
 Alexander has a degree in business and has also been a successful musician for the most part of his life.
 Before founding why do birds, he was a member of the MetaDesign Berlin management board, responsible for the audio branding and motion graphics departments.

-Align your brand with this global celebration honoring brand development and rebranding.
 We have a number of sponsorship options available to you.
 Call us to find out more.

 call: +44 (0)20 3950 5356